HappySeaFox/sail/FAQ.md

 ## How to embed SAIL as a subproject?

 Embedding SAIL is not fully supported.
-SAIL alters global CMake variables like `CMAKE_C_FLAGS`, so embedding it is not recommended.
-One of the possible options is to build SAIL separately.
+SAIL modifies global CMake variables like `CMAKE_C_FLAGS`, making embedding not recommended.
+The recommended approach is to build SAIL separately.

 ## Does SAIL support big-endian platforms?

-No. Currently SAIL supports little-endian platforms only.
+No. SAIL currently supports little-endian platforms only.

 ## I have questions, issues, or proposals

-Opening a GitHub [issue](https://github.com/HappySeaFox/sail/issues) is the preferred way of communicating and solving problems.
+Opening a GitHub [issue](https://github.com/HappySeaFox/sail/issues) is the preferred method for communication and problem resolution.

-Pull requests are always welcomed.
+Pull requests are always welcome.